 Notably, you will be able to utilize transaction metrics to spot customer behavior and market trends, thereby making the necessary adjustments to convert more visitors into loyal customers.

 Your store’s revenue is another important metric that you should ideally track on a daily basis.
 If possible, you should track your returns by traffic source to know where the majority of your earnings are coming from.
 From this data, you will be able to discern whether you are using the right marketing channels or the money you are spending on advertising is going to waste.
-In addition, the insights that you gather will help you double-down on profitable channels while avoiding unreliable traffic sources that cut into your profits.
+In addition, the insights that you gather will help you double-down on profitable channels.
+That means you can avoid unreliable traffic sources that cut into your profits.

 Customer Acquisition Cost

-It is very much possible for you to spend more money on acquiring a new customer than what the customer will bring to your business.
+It’s easy for you to spend more money on acquiring a new customer than the value that customer will bring.
 Essentially, you might be spending a lump sum on traffic, but only a small percentage converts into real customers.
 To avoid this, it is prudent to track your customer acquisition costs.

 For your online store to become profitable, the cost of acquiring a new customer should be much lower than the amount of money you will get from the client.
 To reduce acquisition costs, you may try leveraging other marketing strategies such as referrals and word-of-mouth.
 You may also strive to increase your sales conversion rates.